zhangkom/duix.ai_dev/README_EN.md

 ## Introduction

-DUIX, short for “Dialogue User Interface System”, is a digital human intelligent interaction platform created by Silicon Intelligence.
-The digital human SDK has been open-sourced, allowing developers to deploy on Android and iOS devices with one click, providing users with immediate virtual human interaction experience.
-The built-in two avatars allow users to easily get started and directly experience the charm of digital humans.
+DUIX, short for “Dialogue User Interface System”, is a digital human intelligent interaction platform developed by Silicon-based Intelligence.
+It has been open-sourced, allowing developers to deploy on devices such as Android and iOS with a single click, providing users with an immediate virtual human interaction experience.
+The built-in two images allow users to easily get started and directly experience the charm of digital humans.

-The SDK not only provides intuitive effect demonstration but also supports users for secondary development.
-Developers can easily develop customized virtual human applications based on the provided open documentation.
-The Silicon-based Digital Human SDK is completely open-source, with both the underlying inference engine and the upper-level commercial application logic open to source code.
-Developers can delve into its working principle and further optimize and innovate.<br><br>
+This project provides intuitive effect display and supports users for secondary development.
+Users can easily develop customized virtual human applications based on the provided open documentation, with both the underlying reasoning engine and the upper-level commercial application logic open-sourced.
+Developers can gain a deep understanding of its working principles and carry out further optimization and innovation.<br><br>

 ## Applicable Scenarios